John Alan Chalmers

 Professor John Alan Chalmers (29 September 1904 – 14 March 1967) was a British atmospheric physicist based at Durham University.
-He is well known for his contributions to atmospheric electricity, particularly an internationally-respected textbook, and, outside his scientific work, for his involvement with Scouting.
+He is well known for his contributions to atmospheric electricity, particularly an internationally respected textbook, and, outside his scientific work, for his involvement with Scouting.
 This led to him being widely known to his colleagues by the nickname, "Skip", a commonly used term for the leader of a Scout troop.

 Education and early life

 John Alan Chalmers (known as Alan) was born in London in 1904 and won a scholarship to Highgate School.
 He had one brother, Bruce Chalmers (who later became a well-known metallurgist), and a sister, Marian.
-In 1923 he won an open scholarship to Queen's College Cambridge and graduated with a first class degree in Natural Sciences (Physics).
+In 1923 he won an open scholarship to Queens' College, Cambridge and graduated with a first class degree in Natural Sciences (Physics).
 He remained at Cambridge in the Cavendish Laboratory to study for a PhD, supervised by Rutherford.
 In 1928 he left Cambridge to take up a lectureship at Durham University.
 He received his PhD for a thesis entitled "Some problems in radioactivity" in 1930.